Medical devices legislation

 Security of supply

-In addition, the sell-off rule, which was initially stipulated at one year after the end of the transition period, has been abolished in both ordinances.
-This measure avoids the unnecessary disposal of safe medical devices in the supply chain.
+The sell-off deadlines, which had originally been set at one year after expiration of the corresponding transitional period, have been abolished in both ordinances.
+This prevents the unnecessary disposal of safe medical products that are still in the supply chain.

 Parliamentary motion

-On 28 November 2022, the Federal Assembly adopted the motion 20.3211 «For greater room for manoeuvre in the procurement of medical devices to supply the Swiss population» and referred it to the Federal Council.
+On 28 November 2022, the Federal Assembly adopted Motion 20.3211 «For greater room for manoeuvre in the procurement of medical devices to supply the Swiss population» and referred it to the Federal Council.

 The current legislation on medical devices remains in force.